-Decision TC45 Major capex - investment test - implementation of the investment test - quantification of the expected values of costs and benefits Current IM decision We decided to retain our current approach to the key inputs and calculations that are used in the investment test.
-See paragraphs 208-220 and Part 2: Capex IM decisions resulting in no change, paragraphs B136-B139 of Transpower capex input methodology review: Decisions and reasons (29 March 2018).
+Decision TC45 Current IM decision Major capex - investment test - implementation of the investment test - quantification of the expected values of costs and benefits We decided to retain our current approach to the key inputs and calculations that are used in the investment test.
+See paragraphs 208-220 and Part 2: Capex IM decisions resulting in no change, paragraphs B136-B139 of Transpower capex input methodology review: Decisions and reasons (29 March 2018) .
 This decision applies to the following sectors: Transpower

-Decision TC47 Major capex - investment test - implementation of the investment test - calculation period and discounting The base year is the year in which the last asset to be delivered by the proposed investment is commissioned.
+Decision TC47 Major capex - investment test - implementation of the investment test - calculation period and discounting Current IM decision The calculation period is a 20-year period starting from the base year unless varied by Transpower after consultation.
+The base year is the year in which the last asset to be delivered by the proposed investment is commissioned.
 All project costs prior to the base year are compounded forward at the discount rate to the base year.
 All subsequent costs and benefits occurring in the calculation period are discounted back at the discount rate to the base year.
 See Chapter 7: Major Capex - Investment test, paragraphs 7.4.33-7.4.35 of 2010 Transpower capex IM reasons paper: Transpower Capital Expenditure Input Methodology Reasons Paper (31 January 2012)